ridwaanhall/Check-Following-Followers-Instagram/README.md

 3. Install the required library by running the following command in the terminal or command prompt:

 ## Usage
-1. Place change data inside the HTML file from an Instagram follower profile in the 'Process' directory with the name 'html_content.txt'.
+1. Place change data inside the HTML file from an Instagram follower profile in the '01_process' directory with the name 'followers_html.txt' and 'following_html.txt'.
 2. Run the script `03_save_followers_data.py` to extract and save follower data.
 3. View the results in the `followers_data.csv` and `followers_data.txt` files.